simonjbeaumont/simonjbeaumont.github.io/software/_drafts/xenserver-vgpu.md

 ![Xapi's vGPU datamodel](/images/xenserver-vgpu/datamodel.png)

 <div class="aside">
-<b>Aside:</b> The VGPU type in Xapi's datamodel predates this feature and was
+<b>Aside:</b> The VGPU type in Xapi's data model predates this feature and was
 synonymous with GPU-passthrough.
 A VGPU is simply a display device assigned to a VM which may be a vGPU (this feature) or a whole GPU (a VGPU of type
 <i>passthrough</i>).